MindlapseDemos/aleph0/README.md

  - libs/assfile  asset loading library for reading directly from within archives
  - libs/mikmod   sound system/module player used for all platforms except DOS

-All included libraries except midas, mikmod, and the imago dependencies (libpng, zlib, libjpeg), are our own.
+All included libraries except mikmod, and the imago dependencies (libpng, zlib, libjpeg), are our own.
 Canonical project links for the libraries:

  - cgmath: https://github.com/jtsiomb/gph-cmath
  - imago: https://github.com/jtsiomb/libimago